Lawn Scarification - Thatch Removal Service

 The best time to scarify your lawn partly depends on the time of year.
 This will ensure that the process works as effectively as possible.

 A light scarification can be beneficial during good growing conditions in the summer.
 However some lawns, particularly fine fescue grass lawns may need scarifying twice within a twelve month period, to allow the lawn to recover back to full heath.

 Spring time onwards is the best time to have your lawn scarified as the lawn will recover much more quickly when it starts to grow.
 Autumn is also acceptable as the lawn will still grow at a quick enough rate to fully recover.

 You should not have your lawn scarified in the winter season as grass almost completely stops growing at this time of year, meaning it can take months to recover back to good health.
 Lawns can take longer to recover when the temperature suddenly plummets.
 Due to the slow recovery process in winter months, your lawn could also become very muddy.
 Any frost that is likely due will also have a significant impact on your lawn’s recovery.

 Similarly, lawn scarification should not be completed in drought conditions either as grass can become very stressed during these periods.

 When receiving a quotation, Lawn Master can help you to choose the best time to scarify your lawn.
 This would be based on the grass type, current weather conditions and the time of year.

 It is best to combine scarification with other operations, such as over-seeding and top dressing.
 However, scarification is the first process that must be completed before considering these additional options.

 After scarification, lawns need to be kept moist.
-Afterwards, a fertiliser application can be applied to speed up growth and recovery.
-Also, over-seeding and top dressing can be applied to help to form a base for holding nutrients for the future months.
+A fertiliser application can be applied to speed up growth and recovery.
+Over-seeding and top dressing are optional proccesses that can be applied afterwards to help to form a base for holding nutrients for the future months.